JanneMattila/329-azure-api-management-functions/README.md

 ![architecture](https://user-images.githubusercontent.com/2357647/91958498-1a9d5680-ed10-11ea-8bc4-be5d63564033.png)

-The *glue* that is between API Management is Azure Functions app _Csv Converter_ that is responsible of fetching the csv file and corresponding mapping file.
+The *glue* between API Management and csv files is Azure Functions app _Csv Converter_ that is responsible of fetching the csv file and corresponding mapping file.
 It then uses information from mapping file to convert csv data to json response.